Eye For Film >> Movies >> Take Rabbit (2018) Film Review

 Reviewed by: Amber Wilkinson

 Animator Peter Peake is interested in the spiky end of relationships, the squeeze the toothpaste in the middle and leave the top off moments of life that lead to divorce, as in his Oscar-nominated short Humdrum, where shadow puppet pals squabbled over a game, his pre-school satire animated duo Pib and Pog (see them on Vimeo) or the dysfunctional marriage of Out Of Joint.
-In his latest, which is competing for the McLaren Animation Award (in New British Animation 1) at EIFF, he takes the centuries old riddle of how to get a fox, a rabbit and a cabbage across the river and overlays it with some very modern difficulties.
+In his latest, which won the McLaren Animation Award (in New British Animation 1) at EIFF, he takes the centuries old riddle of how to get a fox, a rabbit and a cabbage across the river and overlays it with some very modern difficulties.

 The fur is likely to fly if fox (Matt Berry) and rabbit (Amelia Bullmore) are left together, but not because he's a predator, it's just that since their relationship broke down they can't stand the sight of one another.
 The man (Steve Pemberton) who is rowing them is a taciturn sort, unlike his four-legged cargo, not to mention the unexpectedly garrulous cabbage (Steven Graham).